Moving to Spain: Expat Registration Guide

 Driving Licence Exchange

-OPTIONALNon-EU Citizens OnlyEU and EEA driving licences are valid in Spain without any exchange requirement.
-Non-EU licence holders must exchange their licence within six months of obtaining their NIE and establishing residence.
-The process is managed by the Directorate General of Traffic (Direccion General de Trafico, DGT) and may require a medical and psychotechnical examination, depending on the country of origin.
-Some countries benefit from bilateral exchange agreements that simplify or waive these requirements.
+OPTIONALNon-EU Citizens OnlyDriving Licence Exchange in Spain: Within 6 months of obtaining your NIE and registering as a resident.
+EU/EEA licences remain valid.
+EU/EEA licences are valid in Spain without exchange.
+Non-EU licence holders must exchange within 6 months of obtaining their NIE and residence.
+The process goes through DGT (Direccion General de Trafico) and may require a medical and psychotechnical test.
+Some countries have bilateral exchange agreements.

 - Valid non-EU driving licence (original)